Thorne and Hatfield Moors: Gas industry

 Deep below the surface of Hatfield Moor is an anticline or fold in the geological strata, with two culminations or high points, known as Hatfield Moor and Hatfield West.
-This rock structure was first discovered in the 1960s, when British Petroleum and the Gas Council where searching for possible deposits of oil.
+This rock structure was first discovered in the 1960s, when BP and the Gas Council were searching for possible deposits of oil.
 Drilling for oil-bearing formations took place in 1981, and the Hatfield Moor natural gas field was discovered when the drill broke through into it.
 A major blow-out occurred, which ignited and destroyed the drilling rig.
-After 17 days of burning, the Texan oil fire specialist "Boots" Hudson arrived to bring it under control, and the fire was finally extinguished after 38 days, during which around 1 billion cubic feet (28.3 million m3) of gas were consumed.
+After 17 days of burning, the Texan oil fire specialist "Boots" Hansen arrived to bring it under control, and the fire was finally extinguished after 38 days, during which around 1 billion cubic feet (28.3 million m3) of gas were consumed.

 Additional wells were drilled in the 1980s, and a single well was constructed to access the Hatfield West gas field, discovered in 1983 and located a little to the west of the moors.
 The Hatfield Moor field is located at a depth of 1450 feet (440 metres) below the moor, and the two formations contained about 8.5 billion cubic feet (241 million m3) of gas.
 The sites were initially owned and operated by Edinburgh Oil and Gas plc, and commercial extraction of the gas started in 1986.
 A small gas treatment plant and a pipeline were constructed, to supply the gas to Belton Brickworks, to the east of the moors.

 In 1994, the gas processing plant was replaced by a new installation, and the gas was fed into the local distribution network, owned by British Gas.
 Belton Brickworks then received its gas supply from the Hatfield West field, and this continued for another six years, until the gas field and the associated pipeline were shut down in 2000.
 Meanwhile, Edinburgh Oil and Gas applied for permission to use the depleted Hatfield Moor reservoir to store gas.
 They also needed to construct a processing plant and pipelines to connect it to the National Transmission System, and permission was granted in January 1999.
 Construction work started in September, and the facilities became operational in February 2000.
-It was the first onshore storage facility of its kind in Britain, and a 25-year storage contract was agreed between Edinburgh Oil and Gas and Scottish Power, but in December 2006 the owners sold the well head site and the operating licences to Scottish Power, who now operate the Lindholme gas compressor station and also hold the rights to the Hatfield West field.
+It was the first onshore storage facility of its kind in Britain, and a 25-year storage contract was agreed between Edinburgh Oil and Gas and ScottishPower, but in December 2006 the owners sold the well head site and the operating licences to ScottishPower, who now operate the Lindholme gas compressor station and also hold the rights to the Hatfield West field.